aws/aws-graviton-getting-started/arm64-assembly-optimization.md

 the assembly level code.
 During the review of the hot code, software developers can reference this guide to find better ways to optimize inner loops.

+To develop code for AWS Gravition, we always recommend developing and testing on Graviton itself to ensure that the optimizations you make are targeted toward Graviton.
+The microarchitecture of other Arm64 cores may be different in ways that lead to different optimizations.

 Some techniques for writing optimized assembly:
 1. [Be aware of instruction level parallelism](#instruction-level-parallelism)
 1. [Split Data Dependency Chains](#split-data-dependency-chains)